AJSTEV/studio1test/README.md

 # Hello World

-THjis is a paragraph.
-I like to typethjings and add them later.
+This is a paragraph.
+I like to type things and add them later.

 - auto
 - magical